radiatom/diagnostics/README.md

 features: added 3 new features, new animation on scroll

-services: new animation on scroll
+services, contacts: new animation on scroll